Fishnfly/fishnfly.github.io/about.md

 title: About
 ---

-We’re Mike and Birgitte — travelers drawn to places that feel a little off the main route.
+We’re Mike and Birgitte — travelers drawn to major cities and covering all the countries in the world with some that may feel a little off the well-trodden path.

 **Fish n Fly** is a travel journal shaped by movement through countries, regions, and landscapes with curiosity and intention.
 Sometimes that movement involves fishing, sometimes it doesn’t — but it always involves slowing down enough to understand a place beyond the highlights.